Church of the East in China

-The Church of the East (also known as the Nestorian Church) historically had a presence in China during two periods: first from the 7th through the 10th century in the Tang dynasty, when it was known as Jingjiao (景教 (Ching3-chiao4, Jǐngjiào, Luminous Religion)), and later during the Yuan dynasty in the 13th and 14th centuries, when it was described alongside other foreign religions like Catholicism and possibly Manichaeism as Yelikewen jiao (也里可溫教 (Yělǐkěwēn jiào)).
+The Church of the East (also known as the Nestorian Church) was a Christian organization with a presence in China during two periods: first from the 7th through the 10th century in the Tang dynasty, when it was known as Jingjiao (景教 (Ching3-chiao4, Jǐngjiào, Luminous Religion)), and later during the Yuan dynasty in the 13th and 14th centuries, when it was described alongside other foreign religions like Catholicism and possibly Manichaeism as Yelikewen jiao (也里可溫教 (Yělǐkěwēn jiào)).

 After centuries of hiatus, the first Assyrian Church of the East Divine Liturgy was celebrated in China in 2010.

 Tang dynasty

 History

 Two possibly Church of the East monks were preaching Christianity in India in the 6th century before they smuggled silkworm eggs from China to the Eastern Roman Empire.

 The first recorded Christian mission to China was led by the Syriac monk known in Chinese as Alopen.
 Alopen's mission arrived in the Chinese capital Chang'an in 635, during the reign of Emperor Taizong of the Tang dynasty.
 Taizong extended official tolerance to the mission and invited the Christians to translate their sacred works for the imperial library.
 This tolerance was followed by many of Taizong's successors, allowing the Church of the East to thrive in China for over 200 years.

 China became a metropolitan province of the Church of the East, under the name Beth Sinaye, in the first quarter of the 8th century.
 According to the 14th-century writer ʿAbdishoʿ of Nisibis, the province was established by the patriarch Sliba-zkha (714–28).
 Arguing from its position in the list of exterior provinces, which implied an 8th-century foundation, and on grounds of general historical probability, ʿAbdishoʿ refuted alternative claims that the province of Beth Sinaye had been founded either by the 5th-century patriarch Ahha (410–14) or the 6th-century patriarch Shila (503–23).

+Church of the East worshippers in the time of Xuanzong accepted the Confucian religious beliefs of the emperor, and likely other traditional Chinese religions.

 In 781 the Christian community in Chang'an erected a tablet known as the Xi'an Stele on the grounds of a local monastery.
 The stele contains a long inscription in Chinese with Syriac glosses, composed by the cleric Adam, probably the metropolitan of Beth Sinaye.
 The inscription describes the eventful progress of the Church of the East mission in China since Alopen's arrival.
 The inscription also mentions the archdeacons Gigoi of Khumdan [Chang'an] and Gabriel of Sarag [Lo-yang]; Yazdbuzid, 'priest and country-bishop of Khumdan'; Sargis, 'priest and country-bishop'; and the bishop Yohannan.
 These references confirm that the Church of the East in China had a well-developed hierarchy at the end of the 8th century, with bishops in both northern capitals, and there were probably other dioceses besides Chang'an and Lo-yang.